 You may park under the apartment in the carport.
 The overhead light comes on for a few minutes when you are near it.
 If you park on 35th Street (or have guests that need to do so), please use the Residential Parking hang tag that is in the top drawer under the oven/microwave.
 Do not park blocking the sidewalk or with the car aimed the “wrong way” when parallel parked.
 We have seen tickets doled out for both of these infractions.

 The keyless entry is keyed to the last four digits of your cell phone.
 There is also a key to the deadbolt & passage set (door knob) in the top drawer under the microwave.
 The entry light will come on automatically when you are near it.
 If you have any problem getting in, ring the doorbell, Rice will answer if possible, and can remotely open the deadbolt.
 If you lock the door knob, you can ONLY get back in with the key.
 Most guests don’t use the key.

 Lights & Plugs:

 All interior and exterior lights on the building are LED.
 Most are labeled.
 One or two may flicker if the dimmer is turned down too low, so just turn it up a bit (slide by the switch) and it will stop flickering.
-The tall floor lamp has a white foot switch, near the base.
+The white floor lamp by the bookcase has a white foot switch, near the base.
 Step on it to turn on/off.
 Or say “Hey Google, turn on the floor lamp” and conversely, “OK Google, turn off the floor lamp.”
 The wall plug just below the oven/microwave has built-in USB ports, no adapter needed; there are several by the bed too.
+The black floor lamp (Aukey) that extends over the couch, has a multi-function on/off button.
+One press turns on the light, rotate the knob to change the brightness level, press the knob quickly to jump through the three color temperature settings, and lastly to turn it off use a LONG press on the knob.

 Bathroom and vanity: